 The Transportation Asset Management Plan incorporates guidance from many sources.
 Summaries or links to the most influential guiding documents for preparing California's Transportation Asset Management Plan are included in this Appendix.
-It includes related state policies and plans, federal legislation such as MAP-21, PM2 regulations, state legislation including Senate Bills 1 and 486, and the Commission TAMP Guidelines and Actions which directed the state specific aspects of the Plan.
+It includes related state policies and plans, federal legislation such as MAP-21, PM2 regulations, state legislation including Senate Bills 1 and 486, related climate change orders, policies and guidance, and the Commission TAMP Guidelines and Actions which directed the state specific aspects of the Plan.